-C. Venting and flaring during completion and or recompletion operations.
+C. Venting and flaring during completion or recompletion operations.

 (1) During initial flowback, the operator shall route flowback fluids into a completion or storage tank and commence operation of a separator as soon as it is technically feasible for a separator to function.

-(2) During separation flowback, the operator shall capture and route natural gas from the separation equipment:(a) to a gas flowline or collection system, reinject into the well, or use on-site as a fuel source or other purpose that a purchased fuel or raw material would serve; or
+(2) During separation flowback, the operator shall capture and route natural gas from the separation equipment:

+(a) to a gas flowline or collection system, reinject into the well, or use on-site as a fuel source or other purpose that a purchased fuel or raw material would serve; or

-(b) to a flare equipped with an automatic igniter or continuous pilot if routing the natural gas to a gas flowline or collection system, reinjecting it into the well, or using it on-site as a fuel source or other purpose that a purchased fuel or raw material would serve would pose a risk to safe operation or personnel safety, provided that the flare is equipped with an automatic igniter or continuous pilot.
+(b) to a flare if routing the natural gas to a gas flowline or collection system, reinjecting it into the well, or using it on-site as a fuel source or other purpose that a purchased fuel or raw material would serve would pose a risk to safe operation or personnel safety.

-(3) If N_2 -or H_2S concentrations in natural gas does not meet exceeds the gathering pipeline quality specifications, the operator may flare the natural gas for 60 days or until the N_2 -or H_2S -natural gas concentrations meets the pipeline quality specifications, whichever is sooner, provided that:
+(3) If natural gas does not meet gathering pipeline quality specifications, the operator may flare the natural gas for 60 days or until the natural gas meets the pipeline quality specifications, whichever is sooner, provided that: